oracle-quickstart/oci-confluent/Oracle Object Storage and Confluent Connector.md

     key.converter.schemas.enable=true
     value.converter.schemas.enable=true

-5. Configure Confluent worker nodes with credentials to access Object Storage ans start Kafka connect daemon.
-The keys below are labelled as AWS_xxxxx,  but its values needs to be set with the keys generated in prerequisites Step2 on OCI console.
+Configure Confluent worker nodes with credentials to access Object Storage ans start Kafka connect daemon.
+The keys below are labelled as AWS_xxxxx,  but its values needs to be set with the keys generated in prerequisites.

 Do the steps on each of the Confluent Worker Nodes (example: cf-worker-<n>):